RommelTJ/ExercisesAndAlgorithms/glossary/concepts/1-BigONotation.md

 Sometimes there's a tradeoff between saving time and saving space, so you have to decide which one you're optimizing for.

+##  Big O analysis is awesome except when it's not

+You should make a habit of thinking about the time and space complexity of algorithms as you design them.
+Before long this'll become second nature, allowing you to see optimizations and potential performance issues right away.

+Asymptotic analysis is a powerful tool, but wield it wisely.

+Big O ignores constants, but **sometimes the constants matter**.
+If we have a script that takes 5 hours to run, an optimization that divides the runtime by 5 might not affect big O, but it still saves you 4 hours of waiting.

+**Beware of premature optimization**.
+Sometimes optimizing time or space negatively impacts readability or coding time.
+For a young startup it might be more important to write code that's easy to ship quickly or easy to understand later, even if this means it's less time and space efficient than it could be.

+But that doesn't mean startups don't care about big O analysis.
+A great engineer (startup or otherwise) knows how to strike the right balance between runtime, space, implementation time, maintainability, and readability.

+You should develop the skill to see time and space optimizations, as well as the wisdom to judge if those optimizations are worthwhile.